-All gambling games are designed to give the casino an advantage, known as the house edge, and slots are not an exception to this rule.
-Yet, these constantly buzzing machines are unlike any other casino game.
-Card or dice players can easily calculate their odds and know exactly what they are up against but this is not the case with real spinners.
+All gambling games are designed to give the casino an advantage – known as the house edge – and slots are no exception.
+Yet these constantly buzzing machines are unlike any other casino game.
+Card and dice players can easily calculate their odds and know exactly what they are up against; this is not the case for reel spinners.

-The mathematics behind slots is rather complex due to the incredibly high number of possible outcomes and combinations.
-On top of this, casinos prefer to keep all the parameters that go into the calculation of their slots’ odds a secret.
+The mathematics behind slots is rather complex because of the incredibly high number of possible outcomes and combinations.
+On top of this, casinos prefer to keep all the parameters that go into the calculation of their slot odds a secret.

 Despite these obstacles, a serious reel spinner always seeks to understand how the house edge works and how to calculate it.
-This gives them an insight as to which machines to play and which ones to avoid.
-This article explains how the house obtains an edge in slots, how to calculate it, and how to spot the games that can give you positive expected value.
+This gives them insight into which machines to play and which ones to avoid.
+This article explains how the house obtains an edge in slots, how to calculate it, and how to spot the games that can give you a positive expected value.

 Why There Is No Need for the House to Cheat Slot Players